yesodweb/yesod/README.md

 convert the article name into a URL parameter and then articles will have its own ResourceName.

+### ResourceParser

+A ResourceParser converts a Resource (ie, a URL) to a ResourceName and URL parameters.

 ## RawRequest

 The parsed data sent from the client.
 Has, for example, GET and POST